iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

 To make 2D plots, let's explore 2 slices of our parameterization space (a3 vs b3 and c1 vs c2).
 For each, we'll center the graph at the muP parameterization and assume full alignment.
 * The color of each pixel represents the mean scale of change in activations (compared to initialization) in the last 100 steps of training (darker red means more divergence, darker blue means vanishing to 0)
 * The best models are trained where this change is constant scale (i.e., 0), which will appear as bright blue colors
-* On each graph, we will overlay the boundary of stability (where rL = 0)
+* On each graph, we will overlay the boundary of stability (where rL = 0) according to the system of equations and inequalities

 <div align="center">
   <img src="/assets/alignments/a3b3_high_res_rLs.png" width="360"/>